MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-11-10-humanizer-v1.html.md

 tags: ["OSS",".Net"]

 ---
+**[Update]: Since this post Humanizer has gone a very long way.
+It [has also been featured](http://www.hanselman.com/blog/NuGetPackageOfTheWeekHumanizerMakesNETDataTypesMoreHuman.aspx) on Scott Hanselman's blog on his 'NuGet of the week' series.
+Please check out [the project homepage on GitHub](http://github.com/MehdiK/Humanizer) to see the latest.**

 Humanizer is a small framework that helps .Net developer turn their otherwise geeky strings, type names, enum fields, date, timespan values into a human friendly format plus a lot more.

 ##Installation